ignite/cli/docs/intro/install.md

 export $PATH=~/go/bin:$PATH
 ```

-And apply the changes for the current terminal:
+Apply the changes for the current terminal:

 ```
 source ~/.bashrc